 On a basic level, search engines work by performing 3 basic functions:

 In this chapter, we’re going to break down each of these processes so you can understand how search engines operate, what that means for SEO, and what utilizing search engine mechanics can do for your business!

-Crawlers are computer programs or robots that find new content like web pages, PDF files, videos, and images by visiting links on web pages.
+Crawlers are computer programs that create bots that find new content like web pages, PDF files, videos, and images by visiting links on web pages.

-These crawlers can visit web pages very quickly which allows them to discover new websites, pages, and other content.
+These crawlers can visit web pages very quickly which allows Google’s algorithm to discover new websites, pages, and other content.

 Creating a sitemap also helps search engines crawl your site.
 A good sitemap will link to every page on your site.